Azure/PyRIT/doc/setup/use_sql_server.md

 import os

 from pyrit.common import default_values
-from pyrit.memory import AzureSQLServer
+from pyrit.memory import AzureSQLMemory

 default_values.load_default_env()

 conn_str = os.environ.get('AZURE_SQL_SERVER_CONNECTION_STRING')

-azure_memory = AzureSQLServer(connection_string=conn_str)
+azure_memory = AzureSQLMemory(connection_string=conn_str)
 ```

-Once you have created an instance of `AzureSQLServer`, the code will ensure that your Azure SQL Server database is properly configured with the appropriate tables.
+Once you have created an instance of `AzureSQLMemory`, the code will ensure that your Azure SQL Server database is properly configured with the appropriate tables.